Spectral Theory for $p$-adic Operators: Functional Calculus and Unitary Diagonalisability

-An operator with empty spectrum is exceptional in this paper because such an operator never admits a functional calculus.
-We mainly deal with an operator with spectrum large enough.
-In order to guarantee that an operator has enough spectra, we observe the reduction of it.
+Such a phenomenon occurs because Gel'fand--Mazur theorem, which holds for $\C$, does never hold for a valuation field.
+We regard an operator with empty spectrum as exceptional in this paper, because such an operator never admits a functional calculus.
+In order to give a criterion for an operator with enough points in spectra, we study the reduction.
+Before that, we verify several basic properties of the spectrum.